Driver: Mark Hansen

 Brad’s son Nolan is often at the track as crew to make sure important pre-race checks are done, such as securing the hood pin and ensuring his dad remembers to breathe.
 Brad’s wife, Shannon, supports his racing addiction from a far; she can’t bear the dangers associated with racing and prefers the safety of her passion as a dressage rider where she has sustained only a few concussions and broken bones.
 Truly, it’s a wonder they can even get life insurance.

-Driver name: Greg Heacock
+Driver: Greg Heacock

-Home town: Maple Valley, Washington
+Home Town: Maple Valley, Washington

-Car: 1959 Austin Healey Bugeye Sprite
+Car: 1959 Austin Healey Bugeye Sprite, #13

-Other info: Greg has been an active vintage racer since 1993, where his first experience with racing was with the British GTD/GT 40 club whilst he was completing an advanced degree in bioengineering at the University of London, UK.
+Other Info: Greg has been an active vintage racer since 1993, where his first experience with racing was with the British GTD/GT 40 club whilst he was completing an advanced degree in bioengineering at the University of London, UK.
 Upon returning to the USA in 2002 Greg joined the SOVREN racing organization and raced a car he brought back from the UK, a 1963 Reliant Sabre 6.
 Following that he raced a 1959 Bugeye Sprite that he restored, then the 1967 Team Renault Europa.
 The projects and racing continued with a 1960 Lotus MK19, then a 1967 Costin Nathan GT.
 Currently Greg races his recently restored 1959 Cooper Monaco.

 Greg is a keen racer and strives to restore vintage race cars to their period competition level and then actively compete, striving for safe close competitive racing.